Go Backpacking

 Lost and Found

 About ten minutes later, I realized my Apple Watch was missing.
 My anxiety spiked, and I told the captain it must've come off when I jumped from the boat.
-He suggested returning right away was best, so we did.
+He suggested returning right away, so we did.

 In the meantime, I opened the "Find My" app on my iPhone and marked my watch as missing.
 I also had a weak signal from my T-Mobile cellular service and could see the watch's location in the app.

 As we arrived back at Pig Beach, I showed Dave the watch's location in the app, and he positioned the boat nearby.
-The water was so clear that we could spot the dark watch from the boat.
+The water was so clear that we could spot the navy blue watch.

 Kel finds Dave's Apple Watch on the seafloor